 A premises liability accident occurs any time someone is injured on the property of another.
 The property may be used for commercial, residential or industrial purposes.
 An action may arise from a construction failure or simply a failure to maintain property.
 Dangerous conditions of property may result in death, injury or property damage.

 - Duffy + Fulginiti recovered $19,250,000 for a construction worker who became paralyzed due to inadequate safety precautions on a job site, which resulted in the worker being struck in the back by a beam during crane operations.
 Since the crane operator was the accident victim’s co-worker, the case focused on the negligent operations of the site in general (as the settlement is confidential, we cannot identify the parties).

-- $7,500,000 – obtained a confidential settlement in a premises liability/negligent security case.
-Duffy + Fulginiti successfully negotiated a pre-litigation settlement without discovery against a parking facility and its management company following an assault on a patron who, in approaching her car after leaving a store, was the victim of an attack.
-While the commercial defendants argued that the criminal defendants were the culpable parties, Duffy + Fulginiti amassed significant evidence of local crimes and conducted a nationwide search of the defendants’ other parking facilities to establish that the negligent security system at the facility in issue allowed the criminal defendants to perpetrate their crimes.
+- Duffy + Fulginiti successfully negotiated a confidential pre-litigation settlement of $7,500,000 - without discovery - against a parking facility and its management company following an assault on a patron who, in approaching her car after leaving a store, was the victim of an attack.
+While the commercial defendants argued that the criminal defendants were the culpable parties, the firm amassed significant evidence of local crimes and conducted a nationwide search of the defendants’ other parking facilities to establish that the negligent security system at the facility in issue allowed the criminal defendants to perpetrate their crimes.